 Scottsdale City Court

-Disorderly Conduct A.R.S 13-2904
+Disorderly Conduct A.R.S 13-2904 Criminal Defense

 Mr. R. B was charged with Disorderly Conduct for disturbing the peace after allegedly engaging in a fight at Whisky Row nightclub in Old Town Scottsdale, Arizona.
-Mr. R. B. Was with friends and celebrating the Mayweather fight and had purchased bottle service.
+Mr. R. B. Was with friends and celebrating the Mayweather fight and had purchased a bottle service.
 A woman at the club was taking beers from Mr. R.B.’s table and a woman with R.B. confronted her.
 An argument between broke out and when Mr. R.B. tried to remove his friend from the argument bouncers grabbed him and threw him out of the club.
-He was arrested for disorderly conduct for fighting.
-Read More
+He was arrested for disorderly conduct and for fighting.

 Mr. R.B. was adamant that he was not involved in the argument and did nothing wrong.
 When Mr. R.B came to me he said the bouncers threw him to the curb and damaged his shoulder.
 Not surprisingly the Scottsdale Police did not get any other witness statements or surveillance video.

-After a letter to preserve the surveillance video to Whisky Row was met with notice that Whisky Row does not have a video surveillance system, we were able to get video surveillance from an adjacent club, El Jefe.
+After a letter to preserve the surveillance video to Whisky Row was met with a notice that Whisky Row does not have a video surveillance system, we were able to get video surveillance from an adjacent club, El Jefe.
 The El Jefe video clearly showed Mr. R. B. Trying to separate those who were fighting and then immediately being put in a headlock by bouncers and tackled to the curb outside.
 After securing the surveillance footage and preparing a motion to dismiss the prosecutor voluntarily agreed to dismiss all charges against Mr. R. B.

 NOT GUILTY/ ACQUITTAL AT TRIAL EXTREME DUI, GUILTY OF IMPAIRED DUI